 Virginia Sexual Abuse Lawsuits

 Virginia is beginning to make significant efforts in order to reform its laws regarding childhood sexual abuse and the time victims have to file and pursue claims.
-It is one of only a handful of states to propose and enact new sexual abuse laws in 2020.
-Its efforts to change legislation has helped survivors of sexual abuse get justice against their abusers in the courts, and also allows for compensation.
+Its efforts to change legislation have helped survivors of sexual abuse get justice against their abusers in the courts, but it needs to do more.
 These laws enable lawyers handling sexual abuse claims in Virginia to file cases against sexual predators, including clergy members, and the Catholic church.

 Virginia Statute of Limitations for Sexual Abuse & Assault

 Virginia has no criminal SOL for felonies related to child sex abuse.
 In 2016, the SOL for misdemeanor child sex crimes was increased to age 19 for survivors.
 On April 10, 2020, the Governor signed a new bill into law that extends the statute of limitations for misdemeanor child sex crimes to 5 years after the age of majority, which is 18 years old.
 This new legislation allows survivors the opportunity to press criminal charges until the age of 23.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Virginia a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Virginia a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.

 If you or someone you love was sexually abused or assaulted in Virginia, contact us now.
-Due to Virginia’s discovery rule, those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
+Due to Virginia’s discovery rule, those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
-With current reform bills in process, don’t wait to file your claim.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.